 b.
 Releasing liens for a Bonafide property sale to a genuine third-party purchaser who provides satisfactory security for a written promise to achieve compliance.

-2. Duly approved: An accommodation recommended in writing by the Neighborhood Services Manager and village attorney and accepted by the village manager.
+c.
+Releasing liens on separate property outside the village while retaining liens on all other properties. - Duly approved: An accommodation recommended in writing by the Neighborhood Services Manager and village attorney and accepted by the village manager.

 Process starts with: